openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/user-guide.rst

 package in base64 format for 6WIND software download.
 This behavior should be replaced using a regular credentials package instead of its base64 encoding.
-Unfortunately a bug in Fuel (affecting both 7.0 and 8.0) does not make possible to correctly retrieve this package from the upload utility.
+Unfortunately a bug in Fuel (affecting 7.0, 8.0 and 9.0) does not make possible to correctly retrieve this package from the upload utility.
 `<https://bugs.launchpad.net/fuel/+bug/1545795>`_